EduardStalmakov/Capstone-Project/Dashboard/README.md

 /model/ - the model directory
-- content.py is the content based model using cosine similarity
+- content.py - The content based model using cosine similarity

 /tabs/ - the tabs directory